 How to Keep your Static Caravan Cool in Summer

 During this lovely spell of warm weather we have been having, for static caravan owners in North Wales taking their holidays, sometimes the heat can become rather unbearable due to the smaller interior living environment.
-There are however, several hints you can adopt to keep yourself and your caravan cooler.
+There are, however, several hints you can do to keep your Static caravan cool.

 Keep windows open